Melak12/week-3-insurance-risk-analytics/README.md

 The historical data is from Feb 2014 to Aug 2015.

+### Keywords

+1. **Premiums**: When you purchase an insurance policy, you'll be required to make regular payments, known as premiums.
+These payments are typically made monthly or annually and are the cost of maintaining your insurance coverage.
+2. **Total Claim**: A claim is a formal request to your insurance company for coverage or reimbursement for a loss or damage.
+It's essential to follow the claims process outlined in your policy.
+3. **No-Claims Discount**: Many insurance companies offer a no-claims discount to policyholders who haven't filed any claims within a specified period.
+This can lead to lower premiums over time.
+4. **Deductible/Excess**: This is the amount of money you're responsible for paying out-of-pocket on a claim before your insurance coverage starts to pay.
+For example, if you have a $500 deductible and your car sustains $2,000 in damage, you'd pay the first $500, and your insurer would cover the remaining $1,500.
+5. **Underwriting**: Underwriting is the process insurance companies use to assess the risk of insuring you or your property.
+It involves evaluating factors like your driving history, location, and the type of car you own to determine if the company will offer you coverage and at what premium.

 ### Insurance Terminologies

 Check out the key insurance glossary [50 Common Insurance Terms and What They Mean — Cornerstone Insurance Brokers](https://www.cornerstoneinsurancebrokers.com/blog/common-insurance-terms)